mittagessen/kraken/docs/training.rst

 A number of lines will be split off into a separate held-out set that is used to estimate the actual recognition accuracy achieved in the real world.
 These are never shown to the network during training but will be recognized periodically to evaluate the accuracy of the model.
-Per default the test set will comprise of 10% of the training data.
+Per default the validation set will comprise of 10% of the training data.

 Basic model training is mostly automatic albeit there are multiple parameters that can be adjusted:

 --output
         Sets the prefix for models generated during training.
-They will best as ``prefix_iterations.mlmodel``.
+They will best as ``prefix_epochs.mlmodel``.
 --report
-        How often evaluation passes are run on the test set.
-It is a number between 0 and 1 with 1 meaning a report is created each time the complete training set has been seen by the network.
+        How often evaluation passes are run on the validation set.
+It is an integer equal or larger than 1 with 1 meaning a report is created each time the complete training set has been seen by the network.
 --savefreq
         How often intermediate models are saved to disk.
-It is a number between 0 and 1 with the same semantics as ``--report``.
+It is an integer with the same semantics as ``--report``.
 --load
         Continuing training is possible by loading an existing model file with ``--load``.
 To continue training from a base model with another